Mahmoud3wwd/Sumo-Robot-Arduino-Code/README.md

 - **Line Following:** The robot can follow lines on the ground using the line sensors.
 - **Competitive Performance:** Designed to compete in SUMO robot tournaments.

+## Strategy

+The SUMO Robot uses two distinct strategies:

+1. **Circular Attack:** When engaging with an opponent, the robot uses a circular movement pattern to attack.
+This strategy helps in maintaining a constant approach angle and can be effective in disorienting opponents.

+2. **Random Search:** For locating opponents, the robot employs a random search pattern.
+This strategy allows the robot to cover a larger area and increases the likelihood of encountering opponents during the match.

 ## Getting Started

 To get started with the SUMO Robot, follow these instructions: